krptn/krypton/README.md

 What we mean by that is:

 - All Data is encrypted (any data can be request by the developer to be secured)
-- Only the appropriate users' credentials can unlock the cryptosystem
+- Only the appropriate users' credentials can unlock the cryptosystem (this protects you from server-side attacks)

 ## Features